Start your Yacht Charter and Sailing Adventure from Split

 Split is the 2nd largest city in Croatia and the center of the Dalmatia region.
-Without hiding their pride, the people of Split will tell you that their city is "the most beautiful one in the world and beyond".
+Without hiding their pride, the people of Split will tell you that their city is "the most beautiful one in the world and beyond."

 One thousand seven hundred years ago, the Roman Emperor Diocletian built a palace on the peninsula near the great Roman city Salona.
 He wanted to spend his last days in the palace.
-Diocletian Palace and the entire historical core of Split have been on the World Heritage UNESCO list ever since 1979.
+As a result, Diocletian Palace and the entire historical core of Split have been on the World Heritage UNESCO list ever since 1979.

-The walk through the ancient city will make you feel you travel through time, along with the great examples of ancient architecture like Peristyle, the middle-aged Romanesque Church, and Gothic Palace.
+The walk through the ancient city will make you feel you travel through time, along with the great examples of ancient architecture like Peristyle, the middle-aged Romanesque Church, and the Gothic Palace.
 Renaissance portals of the noblemen's houses, Baroque facades, and modern architecture superbly merged in the rich heritage.

 Split offers many cultural happenings, film music festivals, exhibitions, excellent museums, and concerts.
 A few years in a row is a host to a world-known Ultra Europe Music Festival.

 Salona was an ancient city and the capital of the Roman province of Dalmatia.
-The first mention of the name Salon originates about 7th century BC as an Illyrian settlement near the spring of river Jadro.
+The first mention of the name Salon originates about the 7th century BC as an Illyrian settlement near the spring of river Jadro.

 It is the biggest archaeological park in Croatia, whose size is attested by the monumental ramparts with towers and gates, a forum with temples, an amphitheater, and cemeteries with Salonian martyrs.
 Salona was a town with over 60 000 inhabitants and, according to the legend, the birthplace of Emperor Diocletian.